-Your new button image is now ready to be used in a button sprite in file Sprites\gui\global.spr.
-If you are not yet familiar with how sprite files work, check out the article Sprites.
+Your new button image is now ready to be used for a button sprite in file Sprites\gui_global.spr.
+If you are not yet familiar with how sprite files work, check out the article Sprites first.

-Button sprite names are preceded by b\, followed by the name of the ODF file of the unit, station or special weapon, that it is used for, but leaving out the .odf extension.
-E.g. when your new ship is defined in the file fgalaxy.odf, the button is named b\fgalaxy.
+Button sprite names are preceded by b, followed by the name of the ODF file of the unit, station or special weapon, that it is used for, but leaving out the .odf extension.
+E.g. when your new ship is defined in the file fgalaxy.odf, the button is named b_fgalaxy.
 The rest follows the general sprite concept.
+Example: